imcity-dev/docs-im-city/pages/2023-approach.md

 ### Framework vs Application

-- The [CityOS.dev](http://cityos.dev){:target="_blank"} represent the framework that will be used to build the IM.CITY platform.
+- The [CityOS.dev](http://cityos.dev){:target="_blank"} represents the framework that will be used to build the IM.CITY platform.
 It is a set of tools and libraries that will be used to build the IM.CITY platform and other similar platforms in the future.

-- [IM.CITY](https://IM.CITY){:target="_blank"} / [UR.CITY](https://UR.CITY){:target="_blank"} represent the applications side that will be built on top of the CityOS operating system (framework).
+- [IM.CITY](https://IM.CITY){:target="_blank"} / [UR.CITY](https://UR.CITY){:target="_blank"} represents the applications side that will be built on top of the CityOS operating system (framework).

 ### Digital Layer vs Virtual Layer